 We've also put together a list of brilliant websites and books, full of fun games, quizzes and facts, that you may want to look at with your children.
 They're a great way to spend a fun half-hour that could also help to build on their learning in class.

-We will continue to set weekly tasks on Purple Mash.
-In RE this term we will be focusing on Buddhism - in particular Dharma day.
+In RE this term we will be focusing on Sikhism.

 They will be supported and guided through this important year by:

 All working together to help the children to achieve their full potential and to make good progress.

 We are always happy to meet with parents and carers to discuss any concerns or to answer questions about the children and their learning.
 If you wish to discuss anything with us then please make an appointment at the office or ask one of us when we might be available to meet with you.

 Remember to check the school website regularly for updates on learning and events taking place at school.

 We have been very happy to see so many of the children wearing their full correct school uniform and setting such a brilliant example for the rest of the school, thank you.

 We would like to remind you that all children should have a school PE kit to change into as we will have regular lessons each Tuesday.